GoogleCloudPlatform/migrating-openshift-to-anthos/readme.md

 chmod +x ./scripts/migrateScript1.sh
 ./scripts/migrateScript1.sh
 ```
-* Review the namespace manifests generated in the `projectconfigs/namespaces` and remove the ones that don't need to be migrated
+* Review the namespace manifests generated in the `clusterconfigs/namespaces` and remove the ones that don't need to be migrated
-* Review ClusterRoles in the `projectconfigs/cluster-roles` folder and remove the ones that don't need to be migrated
+* Review ClusterRoles in the `clusterconfigs/cluster/cluster-roles` folder and remove the ones that don't need to be migrated
-* Review NetNamespaces in the `projectconfigs/net-namespaces` folder and remove the ones that are not required.
 * Run script#2 to export ClusterRoleBindings and namespace Level configurations.

 ```